prasanth0016/mealFinder/README.md

 # mealFinder
-Development of food delivery app i.e meal finder
+Development of food prepare app i.e meal finder.
+Stack used for this project HTML , CSS , javaScript.